 Before getting into the meat of it, I want to give a disclaimer.
 This trip took a lot of preparation and points strategy, and almost one million points to pull off.
-It is replicable if you are eyeing a similar trip, so feel free to email me: [email protected] if you want some help.
+It is replicable if you are eyeing a similar trip.
 This trip was absolutely spectacular, and I’d love to help you use our tools here at Travel Freely to accomplish the same amazing first class honeymoon that I enjoyed.

 First Class Honeymoon Flights on Etihad Airways